samiralam/rules-compendium/docs/phb/6-equipment/index.md

 **Damage.** The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.

 **Properties.** Any properties a weapon has are listed in the Properties column.
-Each property is defined in the “[Properties](#Properties)” section.
+Each property is defined in the "[Properties](#Properties)" section.

-**Mastery.** Each weapon has a mastery property, which is defined in the “[Mastery Properties](#MasteryProperties)” section later in this chapter.
+**Mastery.** Each weapon has a mastery property, which is defined in the "[Mastery Properties](#MasteryProperties)" section later in this chapter.
 To use that property, you must have a feature that lets you use it.

 ### Weapons